 If it is determined additional assistance is needed, the CMHC contacts administrators at the Cabinet for Health and Family Services, Department for Behavioral Health, Developmental and Intellectual Disabilities (DBHDID) in Frankfort.

-There is a court procedure, KRS 202B, that is required for admission to Bluegrass Oakwood.
+There is a court procedure, KRS 202B, that is required for admission to Oakwood.
 If it is determined that the individual is in need of placement at an Intermediate Care Facility, administrators at DBHDID determine to which facility the individual will be admitted.
-If Bluegrass Oakwood is to provide short-term placement, a pre-admission screening team completes an on-site assessment with the individual, his/her guardian and/or current community providers to prepare for the admission.
+If Oakwood is to provide short-term placement, a pre-admission screening team completes an on-site assessment with the individual, his/her guardian and/or current community providers to prepare for the admission.

-All admissions to Bluegrass Oakwood are short-term admissions with a focus on stabilizing the crisis that prompted the admission and assisting the individual in returning to an appropriate community setting.
+All admissions to Oakwood are short-term admissions with a focus on stabilizing the crisis that prompted the admission and assisting the individual in returning to an appropriate community setting.